-With practice and as you see firsthand how meditation helps you to manage your problems more calmly and effectively, you can work up to longer sessions – but you truly can experience the benefits by taking just a few moments to step away from everything else and just “be.”
+With practice and as you see firsthand how meditation helps you to manage your problems more calmly and effectively, you can work up to more extended sessions – but you truly can experience the benefits by taking just a few moments to step away from everything else and just “be.”

 More Tips to Enhance Your Meditation Practice